-Similarly, CBD oil can be added to vapes, food, and drinks.
 This means users can consume CBD through various forms, not just sublingually or topically.

 However, adding it to a product like skincare or foods may reduce its bioavailability as it creates more barriers to bypass – such as the digestive system in the case of food.